MadeInPierre/cuicuit/README.md

   - [ ] Give ideas of recipes "ready to cook", "change of plans" or "groceries needed"
   - [ ] Small badges on the recipe suggestions give the reason (e.g. "This item is about to expire")
   - [ ] On top of the page, an assistant gives suggestions of filters (e.g. Search with soon-to-expire items?)
-- [ ] View your pantry after each planned meals: simulate what your pantry will be after each planned meal
+- [ ] View your pantry anytime in the calendar/between planned meals: simulate what your pantry will be
   - [ ] In the calendar view, hover over a meal to see the pantry status after this meal
   - [ ] Set any of these pantry states as the current pantry state
   - [ ] Recipe suggestions will be based on this pantry states
   - [ ] Useful for changing plans and seeing the consequences on the pantry
+  - [ ] Wizard mode (see below) will use this feature to generate recommendations day-by-day

 [Long term features]
 - Supermarket mode: